As NATO-Russia Relations Stagger, Poland’s Military Modernization Programs Pitch Up

 Moreover, Poland also harbors a deep distrust of Russia, which is currently fueling the nation’s push for the modernization of its military.
 It should be noted that Poland has been invaded many times in the past, and even carved apart and divided among the neighboring states.

-Poland’s geographic position also makes it a prime element in the defense of the Baltic States, small nations stuck between Russia, Belarus, the Russian enclave in Kaliningrad and the Baltic Sea.
+Poland’s geographic position also makes it a prime element in defense of the Baltic States, small nations stuck between Russia, Belarus, the Russian enclave in Kaliningrad and the Baltic Sea.
 These nations cannot afford complex defense systems, however, hence their dependence on Poland and NATO in general.

 Within this context, one can see how the arrival of the Patriot missiles could improve the defense of the Baltic front for NATO and threaten Russia.

 Additionally, Warsaw is also seeking to improve its jet fighter force, which still contains large numbers of Soviet-era MiG-29s and Su-22s.
-Flight Global suggests that the Harpia fighter tender may be launched within the next weeks.
+Flight Global suggested that the Harpia fighter tender may be launched within the next weeks.

-Also this week, Leonardo strengthened its promotion of the Eurofighter Typhoon air superiority fighter for this tender, hoping to add what will certainly be a multi-billion-dollar deal to the M-346 sale.
+Also this week, Leonardo strengthened its promotion of the Eurofighter Typhoon air superiority fighter for this tender, hoping to add what will undoubtedly be a multi-billion-dollar deal to the M-346 sale.
 It is competing against other important manufacturers, like Lockheed-Martin, Boeing, and Saab, so the result of this contest is still up in the air.

 Whichever model ends up being chosen will join the 36 Lockheed-Martin F-16C/D already serving in the Polish Air Force.

-In the end, Warsaw is taking great efforts to modernize its military in a context of great international unease.
+In the end, Warsaw is taking significant efforts to modernize its military in a context of great international unease.
 It is yet to be seen if the Polish economy can withstand such expenditures, but it is also evident that the Polish civilians and leaders see them as necessary.